RetroPie/RetroPie-Docs/docs/Speed-Issues.md

 There is a thread about overclocking the RPi in the official forum of the foundation.
 You can find it [here](http://www.raspberrypi.org/phpBB3/viewtopic.php?f=29&t=6201).

+## Overclocking With RetroPie Setup

+In the menu "Setup" you can find the options for changing the ARM and SDRAM frequencies.
+Note that changes will take effect after a reboot of the Raspberry.

 ### User Comments

 From [ChadP](http://www.raspberrypi.org/phpBB3/viewtopic.php?p=156971#p156971):